 These vegan nachos are the perfect family dinner.
 Not only can you load them up with healthy ingredients but each person can customize them to what they like.
 No complaints, no whining.
 A full on win!

-You really can put anything on nachos.
+The ingredients listed above are our go to toppings, but you really can put anything on nachos.
 I like to pile them on with anything and everything.
-But here are some of our favorites:
+Here are some more of our favorites:

 - Bean dip